Church of England (Continuing)

 The Church of England (Continuing) is part of the Continuing Anglican Movement.
-Although the church was widely discussed in Anglican circles at the time of its founding, it has not achieved significant growth since that time.

-In 2019 the church held a celebration of 25 years since its foundation.
-It holds an annual conference at Benson, Oxfordshire.
+It was founded in 1994.

 Since 2008 the church has regularly exhibited at the Christian Resources Exhibition at Esher, Surrey and elsewhere in England.
 It publishes a magazine called The Journal as well as other literature and books.
+It holds an annual conference.
+The 2023 conference was held at St Mary's Church, Castle Street, Reading and a day conference is due to be held there in late 2024.

 Origins and doctrine

 The church was founded on 10 February 1994 at a meeting chaired by David Samuel at St Mary's, Castle Street, Reading, as a reaction against the use of contemporary-language liturgies (particularly the 1980 Alternative Service Book) and the recently approved ordination of women as priests.

-The church assents to the unmodified Thirty-Nine Articles of Religion of the Church of England (constitution section 1), the 1662 Book of Common Prayer for liturgy, and to the historic three-fold ministry of bishops, priests, and deacons, ordained according to the Ordinal of the 1662 Book of Common Prayer.
-Its doctrine is Calvinist, and it stands in the conservative evangelical protestant tradition.
+The church assents to the unmodified Thirty-Nine Articles of Religion of the Church of England (constitution section 1), and the King James Bible and the 1662 Book of Common Prayer for liturgy.
+It also follows the historic three-fold ministry of bishops, priests, and deacons, ordained according to the Ordinal of the 1662 Book of Common Prayer.
+Its doctrine is Calvinist, and it stands in the conservative evangelical Protestant tradition.

 The church maintains a conservative view on Christian leadership, and women are not permitted to teach at meetings or to exercise authority in the church (constitution section 3).